murkl/arch-os/docs/README.md

 - Desktop extras: codecs, fonts, printing, network protocols, everyday applications and Samba shares
 - Slim version: GNOME Core Apps only
 - Swap with zram-generator (zstd), systemd OOM, fstrim, microcode, NetworkManager and mirrors ranked by country (reflector)
-- AUR helper, 32-bit support (multilib), container engine (Docker or Podman), virtual machine support and automatic housekeeping
+- AUR helper, 32-bit support (multilib), container engine (Docker or Podman) and automatic housekeeping
 - [Arch OS Bootsplash](https://github.com/murkl/plymouth-theme-arch-os), System Manager and Shell Enhancement (bash, zsh or fish)
 - Arch OS Recovery on the same image, works without a network connection
+- Virtual machine support both ways round: guest tools inside a VM, libvirt and QEMU on real hardware, with virt-manager only where there is a desktop to open it in
-- Two starting points, Desktop or Minimal, with every question behind them still answerable
+- Two starting points, Desktop or Minimal, which answer everything but the region, the account and the disk - and every one of those answers is a row in the settings afterwards
 - English and German interface

 ## Installation